dlwhite112/Sorted/assessment/readme.md

 The space-delimited file looks like this:
 LastName FirstName MiddleInitial Gender DateOfBirth FavoriteColor

-Step 1: Parse Strings into PERSON objects
+Step 1: Parse Strings into one People object - done -

 Step 2: Add Sort filters to the categories.